acc1729/anethaathira/characters/people_hidden.md

 The man is known for his for his tendancy to bury a city at the slightest sign of the presence of abberations, believing there to be an unholy invasion by outer kinds.
 Other cities are offered a choice: join his cause voluntary, or be crushed under the weight of his army.

+## Laris

+### Region: Plane of Earth
+### King of Dwarves

+Laris is the current king of the Plane of Earth.
+He rules with an iron fist, and has greatly increased the stature of the Plane of Earth.

+## Lauv

+### Region: Plane of Earth
+### Iron Fist

+Lauv is a woman born to the deep ring of the Plane of Earth She rarely appears publically, so few details are known about her.

 ## Liam

 ### Region: Tetoco